marathonic/my-anime-log/README.md

 +It is easier to settle on the inevitable compromises between idealism and pragmatism when the end goals are rigid, but the methods flexible.
 +Learned the most cost-efficient ways of pinging the database, and to only request data after all possible local checks have passed.
 +Reducers can be extremely versatile and convenient for complex data structures.
-+It's OK to document potential future problems (at massive scale), but do not overengineer for problems that are unlikely to ever exist.
++It's OK to document potential future problems (at mass scale), but do not overengineer for problems that are unlikely to ever exist.
 Time is money.

 ### Technologies used